microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 1. The block is optional.
    If no block is provided, the scope of the qubit is implicitly defined to be from the `use` or `borrow` statement until the end of the current block.
-2. Parentheses around the header are not required.
+2. Parentheses around the header are not required and will be no longer supported after the next major version.
-   For consistency, parentheses are no longer required around any block statement header.
+   For consistency, the same holds for parentheses around any block statement header.

 Each example below is equivalent to the corresponding example in the [Current Status](#current-status) section with the same number.